-OPTION B - ADDITIONAL MULTIPLES YOU MAY ELECT WITH A LIFE EVENT EFFECTIVE DATE OF COVERAGE WHEN SF2817 IS SUBMITTED LIFE EVENT NUMBER OF MULTIPLES YOU MAY ELECT (NO MORE THAN 5 TOTAL) BEFORE THE EVENT ON OR WITHIN 60 DAYS AFTER THE EVENT Marriage The number of additional family members (spouse and eligible children) you gain from the marriage.
+OPTION B - ADDITIONAL MULTIPLES YOU MAY ELECT WITH A LIFE EVENT - E OF COVERAGE IS SUBMITTED LIFE EVENT NUMBER OF MULTIPLES YOU MAY ELECT (NO MORE THAN 5 TOTAL) BEFORE THE EVENT ON OR WITHIN 60 DAYS AFTER THE EVENT Marriage The number of additional family members (spouse and eligible children) you gain from the marriage.
 Divorce The total number of your eligible children.
-The first date you are in a pay and duty status The date your human resources office receives the form and Death of Spouse The total number of your eligible children. on or after the event. you are in a pay and duty status.
+The first date you are in a pay and duty status The date your human resources office receives the form and Death of Spouse The total number of your eligible children. al number of your on or after the event.
 Birth, Custody or Adoption of Children The total number of eligible children born or adopted in this event.